darco2018/Earthquakes/README.md

 Part of the assignement was to come up with an extension of my own.
 I added a method, which showed the earthquake which was the closest to a clicked city marker. ( EarthquakeCityMap.quakeNearCustomLocation() )

-I know - the code is untidy. :-)# Earthquakes
+I know - the code is untidy. :-)